jystin/ATBench/README.md

 * We build our work on top of [X-Decoder](https://github.com/microsoft/X-Decoder) and use their code.
 We appreciate the previous open-source repository [X-Decoder](https://github.com/microsoft/X-Decoder).

 ## Citation
+If you find our work useful in your research, please cite:
 ```
+@inproceedings{jiang2025atbench,
+title={@BENCH: Benchmarking Vision-Language Models for Human-centered Assistive Technology},
+author={Jiang, Xin and Zheng, Junwei and Liu, Ruiping and Li, Jiahang and Zhang, Jiaming and Matthiesen, Sven and Stiefelhagen, Rainer},
+booktitle={Proceedings of the IEEE/CVF Winter Conference on Applications of Computer Vision (WACV)},
+year={2025}
+}
 ```